wallarm/product-documentation/docs/latest/faq/wallarm-cloud-down.md

     * **RPO (recovery point objective)** is used for determining the frequency of data backup: defines the maximum amount of time for which the data can be lost.
     * **RTO (recovery time objective)** is the amount of real time a business has to restore its processes at an acceptable service level after a disaster to avoid intolerable consequences associated with the disruption.

-For further information on the Wallarm disaster recovery (DR) plan and its peculiarities for your company, contact Wallarm support.
+For further information on Wallarm disaster recovery (DR) plan and its peculiarities for your company, [contact Wallarm support](mailto:support@wallarm.com).